 Zoom on the Pulsar PG7750BCO

-In a few words, the Pulsar PG7750BCO is a portable generator perfectly suited for:
+To sum up, the Pulsar PG7750BCO is a portable generator tailored for:

 • Homeowners who want to be sure of their ability to power their fridges, cooking tools, heating and lighting equipment during power failures